judebantony/cicd-github-action-example/README.md

 ### 23) Functional Test - Using Cucumber. ###

+[Cucumber](https://cucumber.io) Open is the world's leading tool for BDD.

 Run the [Cucumber](https://cucumber.io) Test Cases and upload the result to Cucumber.io and github action.
 The feature files are present [here](https://github.com/judebantony/cicd-github-action-example/tree/main/src/test/resources/com/jba/ci/bdd/).

 ```yaml